jonathanhogg/flitter/docs/install.md

 Recompiling all Cython modules with profiling enabled may not be the best thing to do as the overhead of adding profiling support to Cython is quite high and the results will be skewed by the cost of the profiling.
-It is probably better to *only* compile the module(s) that you are considering with profiling support.
+It is probably better to *only* compile profiling support into the module(s) that you are considering.
 This can be done with `cythonize`:

 ```console